Click for homepage

 In 1991, it became evident that the existing premises in Wassenaar attracted too much attention.
 In December of that year the Dutch base station NEBAS was moved to a more convenient location at Fort de Bilt (near Utrecht).
 Despite all this, Prime Minister Lubbers felt he had no other option than to shut down the entire operation.
 In 1992, he sent a personal letter to the agents of both services in which he thanked them for their loyalty and insisted that any details remained secret.

 Members of the A-service (the former 'O') also received a personal letter from Prins Bernhard who said he had warm feelings for the organisation and had followed them with great interest from 1942 until now (1992).
 The administrative closure took until 1994, but once that was handled, the secret Dutch SBO was history.
-The former members receive a small pension for their services.
+The former members receive a small pension for their services, which is handled by the Quia Oportet Trust.
+1

 Eye witness: Herman Schoemaker